Add To Favorites

 Celebrate winter with sled dog races, ice carving, curling-and polar bear swims!
 Capture fun at frosty festivities in Canada and the northern United States.

-How cold does winter get where you live?
+Discuss with students how cold the weather gets where they live and around the world.
 When Canadians say cold weather, they mean temperatures such as those in Alberta, which often drop to 5ºF (-15ºC).
 In the Northwest Territories, the thermometer often goes down to -14ºF (-26ºC), and temperatures rise above freezing only in June, July, and August.

-What would you do if you lived when winter lasts 5 or 6 months?
+Ask students what they would do if they lived where winter lasts 5 or 6 months?
 Many cities in North America hold Winter Carnivals to embrace the weather.
 At these carnivals, you'll find a variety of activities that are only possible when the temperature drops below freezing.
 Some are traditional, such as sled dog races, ice-carving competitions, cross-country ski competitions and ice skating parades.
 Others are unique.

 Learn more about the events and activities at various winter carnivals around the North America.
 What weather conditions are essential for their success?
 How do people dress?